lbryio/lbry-docker/chainquery/README.md

 This is only required on host mounted volumes. (the default settings)

-`mkdir -p ./lbry-docker/lbrycrd/data`
+`sudo mkdir -p ./lbry-docker/lbrycrd/data`

-`chmod -R 755 ./lbry-docker/lbrycrd/data`
+`sudo chmod -R 755 ./lbry-docker/lbrycrd/data`

 ## Setup lbrycrd